WVRI

-WVRI (90.9 MHz) is a non-commercial FM radio station licensed to Clifton Forge, Virginia, and serving Alleghany County, Virginia.
-It is owned by Liberty University and it simulcasts a Christian Contemporary radio format, known as "The Journey," from parent station WRVL Lynchburg.

-WVRI is a Class B station, with an effective radiated power (ERP) of 1,000 watts.
-The transmitter is off Airport Road in Hot Springs.
+WVRI (90.9 FM) is a non-commercial radio station licensed to Clifton Forge, Virginia, United States, and serving Alleghany County, Virginia.
+It is owned by Liberty University and it simulcasts a Christian Contemporary format, known as "The Journey," from parent station WRVL in Lynchburg.
+WVRI's transmitter is sited off Airport Road in Hot Springs.

 History

 This station received its original construction permit from the Federal Communications Commission on May 23, 2008.
 Before it went on the air, it was given the call sign KCFF by the FCC on February 6, 2009.
 This assignment, likely by accident, made KCFF the only call sign beginning with a "K" in the Commonwealth of Virginia and one of only a handful east of the Mississippi River.
 On October 15, 2009, KCFF became WVRI, under new ownership.